drewwiens-hobby-projects/node-led-sign/README.md

 ## Requirements
 * Node.js
-* Yarn
+* Yarn or npm
-* 3.3V TTL serial port.
+* A 3.3V TTL serial port.
 Tested with CP2102 module.

 ## Instructions
 1. Edit serial port in index.js if not ttyUSB0.
-2. Run `yarn` to install dependencies.
+2. Run `yarn` or `npm install` to install dependencies.
-3. Run `yarn start` to run.
+3. Run `yarn start` or `npm start` to run.
 Puts "HELLO WORLD!!!" on the sign.

 ## Circuit
 * Connects a TTL 3.3v serial port to the LED sign's J1708 port, e.g.: